ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The message is sent from the server to the Transfer Proposal Endpoint at the client.

-The parameters of this message consists of the following:
+The parameters of this message consist of the following:

 - version REQUIRED: SAT protocol Version (major, minor).